 Research and Development Accounting

-The basic problem with research and development expenditures is that the future benefits associated with these expenditures are sufficiently uncertain that it is difficult to record the expenditures as an asset.
+The basic problem with research and development expenditures is that the future benefits associated with them are sufficiently uncertain that it is difficult to record them as an asset.
 Given these uncertainties, GAAP mandates that all research and development expenditures be charged to expense as incurred.
 The chief variance from this guidance is in a business combination, where the acquirer can recognize the fair value of research and development assets.

 The basic rule of charging all research and development expenditures to expense is not entirely pervasive, since there are exceptions, as noted below:

-- Computer software.
-If computer software is acquired for use in a research and development project, charge the cost to expense as incurred.
+Computer software.
+If computer software is acquired for use in a research and development project, charge its cost to expense as incurred.
 However, if there are future alternative uses for the software, capitalize its cost and depreciate the software over its useful life.

 There may also be research and development arrangements where a third party (a sponsor) provides funding for the research and development activities of a business.
 The arrangements may be designed to shift licensing rights, intellectual property ownership, an equity stake, or a share in the profits to the sponsors.
 The business conducting the research and development activities may be paid a fixed fee or some form of cost reimbursement arrangement by the sponsors.